dzannotti/reactive2015/README.md

 # Why some deps are copy pasted inside
 ## react-native-lightbox (https://github.com/oblador/react-native-lightbox)
 * modified to support children as function
+* adjusted spring options
+* fixed a problem where activeProps would be removed too late

 ## react-native-scrollable-tab-view (https://github.com/brentvatne/react-native-scrollable-tab-view)
 * modified to have tab bar on top or bottom